4LifeStrategy/Reverse-Proxy-Configuration/README.md

 **Objective**: Configured a reverse proxy using Nginx Proxy Manager with SSL certificates managed through Cloudflare.
 Enhanced security and optimized traffic management for web applications.

-## Configuring a Macvlan Network Interface
+## Configuring Macvlan Network Interface

 As mentioned above, we’re configuring a macvlan network interface so that our Nginx Proxy Manager instance will have an entirely separate IP address and ports.